carissalow/rapids/docs/features/extracted.rst

 ======================   ==============    =============
 Name                     Units             Description
 ======================   ==============    =============
-count                    rows              Number of detect activity events (rows). mostcommonactivity       activity_type     The most common ``activity_type``.
-If this feature is not unique the first ``activity_type`` of the set of most common ``activity_types`` is selected ordered by ``activity_type``. countuniqueactivities    activities        Number of unique activities. activitychangecount      transitions       Number of transitions between two different activities; still to running for example. sumstationary            minutes           The total duration of episodes of still and tilting (phone) activities. summobile                minutes           The total duration of episodes of on foot, running, and on bicycle activities sumvehicle               minutes           The total duration of episodes of on vehicle activity
+count                    rows              Number of episodes. mostcommonactivity       activity_type     The most common ``activity_type``.
+If this feature is not unique the first ``activity_type`` of the set of most common ``activity_types`` is selected ordered by ``activity_type``. countuniqueactivities    activity_type     Number of unique ``activity_type``. durationstationary       minutes           The total duration of episodes of still and tilting (phone) activities. durationmobile           minutes           The total duration of episodes of on foot, running, and on bicycle activities durationvehicle          minutes           The total duration of episodes of on vehicle activity
 ======================   ==============    =============

 **Assumptions/Observations:**